Whangārei dental cleaning and dental hygienists

 How much does it cost to visit a dental hygienist?

-Here at Kowhai Dental, you can get a gum health evaluation with a qualified dental hygienist for as little as $52, with a full clean, scale and polish costing $124.
+Here at Kowhai Dental, you can get a gum health evaluation with a qualified dental hygienist for as little as $52, with a routine full clean, scale and polish costing $134.
+For a truly advanced and comfortable experience, consider upgrading to our EMS Airflow for an additional $32.
+If you’ve ever found traditional cleans uncomfortable or simply prefer a gentler approach, EMS Airflow is designed for you.

 Learn more about when to see a dental cleaning hygienist.